bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `ECDBP` rec ndim ind...

-Defaults: last_read 1 1...
+Defaults: rrec 1 1...

 Description:
-`ECDBP` takes a series of indices (ind...) corresponding to each block dimension of a blocked record and converts the position they refer to into a linear block index.
-The conversion uses information about the block layout of a record rec which defaults to the last record that was read.
+`ECDBP` encodes a series of indices (ind...) corresponding to positions in each block dimension of a [blocked record](syntax#blocked_records) into a linear block index.
+The conversion uses information about the block layout of a record to perofrm the conversion.
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.

-The value of ndim must not exceed the number of block dimensions.
-For a 2D dataset this would be 1 for a 3D it would be 2 etc. ndim specifies how many dimensions are accounted for before the linear index.
+The second parameter, ndim, specifies how many dimensions are accounted for before the linear index.
 For example in a 3D data set ndim set to 1 will indicate that only the direct dimension is already accounted for and the linear index is over the last two dimensions.
-This will use two input indices corresponding to the positions in the other two dimensions.
+The arguments will be two indices corresponding to the positions in the other two dimensions.
 A value of 2 on the other hand would consider the linear index to only be over the final dimension and only one index will be used.
+If ndim is omitted RNMR will prompt for it with 1 as a default.
+The value of ndim must be greater than 0 and less than the number of dimensions in the blocked record.

-If fewer indices are provided than are needed for the conversion RNMR will prompt for the remaining values with 1 as the default the first.
+If fewer indices are provided than are needed for the conversion RNMR will prompt for the remaining values with 1 as a default.
 The indices must not exceed the size of the dataset.
 ## ECDREC
 Encode archive index